Booligoosh/codetheweb.blog/_posts/2017-12-14-html-icons.md

 They are also used on Windows phones:
 ![Windows phone tiles][windows-phone-tiles]

-As you can see in the photos above, we also need to create a rectangular version of our logo, for if the tile is rectangular.
+As you can see in the photos above, we also need to create a rectangular version of our logo, for when the tile is rectangular.
 Here is a rectangular version of the waffle that I made:
 ![Rectangular waffle icon][icon-rect-2480]

 In our HTML, we need to define this icon as well as three square icon sizes: `70px` by `70px`, `150px` by `150px` and `310px` by `310px`.
 Our rectangular icon needs to be `310px` wide by `150px` high.